 I will answer these questions and more.

-In this hour-long webinar you will learn everything you need to know to locate and document as much information as possible before you start requesting military records.
+In this hour and 15 minute-long webinar you will learn everything you need to know to locate and document as much information as possible before you start requesting military records.

 Everything you learn also applies to WWI, Korea, and Vietnam war research.
 Using WWII as a foundation, we will bust myths, tell stories that explain what is available and how you can get started on your own at home.

 The webinar handout includes bonus worksheets to help you get started in locating information both online and offline!